psq/stacks-open-oracle/README.md

 ### ArtifiX OKCoin feed
 A feed pulled from OKCoin, and signed by one of my keys

+Source: "artifix-okcoin"

-Pairs: BTC, ETH, LINK, STX-BTC, STX, COMP, LTC, UNI
+Symbols: BTC, ETH, LINK, STX-BTC, STX, COMP, LTC, UNI

 Public key: `0x02752f4db204f7cdf6e022dc486af2572579bc9a0fe7c769b58d95f42234269367`

 ### ArtifiX Binance feed
 A feed pulled from Binance, and signed by one of my keys

+Source: "artifix-binance"

-Pairs: ETH-BTC, LINK-BTC, LINK-ETH, STX-BTC, STX-USDT, COMP-BTC, LTC-BTC, UNI-BTC, AAVE-BTC, SUSHI-BTC
+Symbols: ETH-BTC, LINK-BTC, LINK-ETH, STX-BTC, STX-USDT, COMP-BTC, LTC-BTC, UNI-BTC, AAVE-BTC, SUSHI-BTC

 Public key: `0x02752f4db204f7cdf6e022dc486af2572579bc9a0fe7c769b58d95f42234269367`

 ## Retrieving prices
-Call `get-price`, for example:
+Call `get-price` with `source` and `symbol`, for example:
 ```
 (get-price "coinbase" "BTC")
 ```
+to get the latest price for BTC (in USD) from the Coinbase feed

-Add your own feed (ping @psq on discord and I can add your source public key), or you can fork this repo and deploy your own contract (make sure you change the owner key)
+Add your own feed (ping @psq on discord and I can add your source public key, or create an issue on this repo), or you can fork this repo and deploy your own contract (make sure you change the owner key)

 ## Deployment
 The first version of the contract is deployed on mainnet at `SPZ0RAC1EFTH949T4W2SYY6YBHJRMAF4ECT5A7DD.oracle-v1`